SciML/SymbolicIndexingInterface.jl/docs/src/usage.md

 ```

 This also works for arrays or tuples of variables, including observed quantities and
-independent variables, and for interpolating solutions:
+independent variables, for interpolating solutions, and plotting:
 ```@example Usage
 sol[[x, y]]
 ```